apify/apify-docs/sources/platform/collaboration/index.md

 ---

 By default, each system resource (Actor, key-value store, run, ...) you create is only available to you, the owner.
-There are three ways you can grant access to your resources:
+You can grant access to your resources in three ways:

 <table>
     <tr>